telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimeView.md

                 and horizontally.
 The cell spacing is uniform for the entire data list control.
                 Individual cell spacing between each row or column cannot be specified.The value of this property is stored in view state.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

 ###  Columns `Int32`

 Gets or sets the number of columns to display in the RadTimeView